datahub-project/datahub/metadata-ingestion/README.md

 ```
 This will bootstrap DataHub with your metadata in the LDAP server as an user entity.

-## Ingest metadata from hive store to DataHub
+## Ingest metadata from Hive to DataHub
 The hive_etl provides you ETL channel to communicate with your hive store.
 ```
 ➜  Config your hive store environmental variable in the file.